 May 2022: I presented our recent work on Data-driven reduced-order modeling of large-scale mechanical systems at Southern California Applied Mathematics Symposium at Harvey Mudd College.

 April 2022: Our group along with the Triton Rocket Club at UCSD participated in the Barrio Logan Science & Art Expo on Saturday, April 16.
 We had a great time representing UCSD MAE and talking to students about our research.
-UCSD School of Engineering Blog has written a nice article about our outreach event.
+The UCSD School of Engineering Blog has written a nice article about our outreach event.

 April 2022: I presented our recent work on Preserving Lagrangian structure in data-driven reduced-order modeling of large-scale mechanical systems at the 39th Southern California Control Workshop at UC Irvine.